ronil1508/SOC-2022_QML/README.md

 The prototypical multi-qubit logic gate is the _controlled_-NOT or _CNOT_ gate - the first quibt decides whether the second qubit will be flipped or not. the second qubit will be flipped only if the first qubit (_control qubit_) is set to 1.
 The action of the gate can be summarised as: <img src="https://user-images.githubusercontent.com/95964330/164959586-e00f0c75-dce5-424c-9b68-d32a7f76a524.png" width=15% height=15%> and can be represented by the matrix:

 <img src="https://user-images.githubusercontent.com/95964330/164959626-410d1480-5b14-4615-8e48-73e5d12a72ed.png" width=15% height=15%>

+There are many interesting quantum gates other than the controlled- NOT .However, in a sense the controlled- and single qubit gates are the prototypes for all other gates because of the following remarkable universality result: Any multiple qubit logic gate may be composed from and single qubit gates.